peter88213/nv_xx/docs/template/README.md

 > [!IMPORTANT]
 > This repository needs maintenance by xxx-speaking persons.
 > The translations are incomplete and need to be updated in case the *novelibre* user interface changes.
-> Those who want to contribute are requested to clone this repository and make pull requests.
+> Those who want to contribute can clone this repository and make pull requests.
 > If you are interested, you may want to leave a message in the [discussions forum](https://github.com/peter88213/novelibre/discussions/71#discussion-9063654).

 ## Requirements